-The concept of “Wandering Earth” is that a sufficiently advanced China could survive the red dwarf blowout of the sun by using Earth itself as a giant ship.
+The concept of “The Wandering Earth” is that a sufficiently advanced China could survive the red dwarf blowout of the sun by using Earth itself as a giant ship.
 It’s nonsense, but high concept nonsense, and perfectly suited to be made into a film where special effects are a central element.
-There is a national slant in Liu’s vision of the future — in that China is the future, but the real cultural tell is the factional fighting reminiscent of the Cultural Revolution.
+There is a national slant in Liu’s vision of the future — in that China is the future — but the real cultural tell is the factional fighting reminiscent of the Cultural Revolution.
 The tragedy is that even if earthlings remain rational, obedient and emotionless enough not to fight, quibble and clash, they will still find a way to screw things up.

 The first Chinese writer to win the coveted Hugo Award for sci-fi, Liu Cixin has acknowledged his debt to Arthur C. Clark, Issac Asimov and others classic writers of the genre who dared to think on a galactic scale.
-The golden age of science fiction in the US, including the works of the above, along with Philip K Dick, Ursula Le Guin, Ray Bradbury, and Robert Heinlein hark back to an age when the American public took big science and big questions seriously.
+The golden age of science fiction in the US, including the works of Philip K Dick, Ursula Le Guin, Ray Bradbury, and Robert Heinlein hark back to an age when the American public took big science and big questions seriously.

 Several decades later, China is proving fertile ground for science fiction, stoking a hunger for scientific wonder at a time when China has invested heavily in technology and science.
 The rise of Chinese science fiction has been championed by Chinese-American author Ken Liu, who has translated Liu Cixin among others.

-In 1961, the Soviet space program stunned the world by launching the first satellite, Sputnik, into space, and then by putting the first man in orbit, Yuri Gargarin.
+In 1957, the Soviet space program stunned the world by launching the first satellite, Sputnik, into space, and then by putting the first man in orbit, Yuri Gargarin.
 Feverishly playing catchup, NASA sent John Glenn around the planet three times in 1962, and with that the space race was on.
 Despite the ravages of political violence at home and an ill-considered war abroad, the US had sufficient material wealth, technological prowess and respect for science to reach for the moon.
-When Neil Armstrong stepped onto the lunar surface “in the name of all mankind” in July 1969, the Apollo program seemed like the beginning of a new era, but within three years, it was all over.
+When Neil Armstrong stepped onto the lunar surface “in the name of all mankind” in July 1969, the Apollo program seemed like the beginning of a new era—but within three years, it was all over.

-Liu is among the philosophically-minded science fiction authors who find in the vastness of space a frame of reference that illuminates the foibles and limits of the human soul.
+Liu is among the philosophically-minded science-fiction authors who find in the vastness of space a frame of reference that illuminates the foibles and limits of the human soul.
 It’s a bracing perspective, explicitly and implicitly, because deep space makes nationalism look shallow in the cosmic scheme of things.

-A good argument can be made that the ball is in China's court now; it has the economic means and the engineering talent to conduct large scale science.
+A good argument can be made that the ball is in China's court now; it has the economic means and the engineering talent to conduct large-scale science.
 If China’s penetration of space seems limited compared to the superlative short-lived efforts of the US and USSR, it’s the forward-looking trend that counts.
 Yang Liwei’s journey into space aboard the Shenzhou 5 in 2003 was just the opening move.
 Plans are being made for a space station, a manned lunar landing and a Mars mission.
 As enthusiasm for science wanes in the US and governmental programs are dismantled by dueling politicians, and Russia’s broken space program remains cash-strapped, there remains adequate ambition, focus and funding in China, offering the opportunity to serve the common good in the name of science.

 And that’s the crux of it, for if you consider how long it took for science to advance to this point, and how precarious things are now, it would be a great shame if retrograde politics and tribal madness were to dash the dream of reaching for the stars in the name of all mankind.